harripd/H2MMpythonlib/docs/source/OOptimizationTutorial.rst

 The second, the times of the data.

 - `color2` contains the detectors
-- `times2` contaisn the times of the data
+- `times2` contains the times of the data

 Both are lists of 1-D numpy arrays.